b9org/b9/docs/BuildBase9.md

   <img src="./images/vmDesign.png" width="100%"/>
 </figure>

 The above diagram shows our Virtual Machine Design.
-The VM takes the bytecodes from the Module, and runs them through either the Interpreter or the JIT compiler.
-The Interpreter will process the bytecodes directly, and the JIT compiler converts them to native machine code.
-We employ user flags to tell the VM to JIT compile an entire program and to interpret nothing.
+The VM takes the binary module and converts it to bytecodes using the deserializer.
+The bytecodes are stored in the in memory Module.
+Then, the VM will employ either the Interpreter or the JIT to run the program.
+The Interpreter processes the bytecodes directly and one at a time.
+The JIT compiler converts the bytecodes to native machine code and returns a pointer to the start of the code.
+Once a program is JIT compiled, the bytecodes are no longer interpreted one at a time, but rather they are run in their JIT compiled version.
+Currently, we employ user flags to tell the VM to JIT compile an entire program and to interpret nothing.
 To run a fully JIT compiled program, navigate to the `build/` directory and run:

 `./b9run/b9run -jit ./test/<binary module>.b9mod`

+Eventually, we will add profiling to base9, which will allow the VM to record statistics about the program and to make decisions about which individual functions to JIT compile.

 ### 1.5 The Virtual Machine

 The base9 VM has been subject to many design decisions.
 Please note, as with many of our components, there are multiple ways to implement a language runtime.
 As discussed above, the base9 virtual machine takes a Module structure as input.
 Let's take a look at our [main function] to gain a better understanding of how this works.
-Our main function calls `run(runtime, cfg);`:
+Our main function calls `run(runtime, cfg);` which is as follows:

 [main function]: https://github.com/b9org/b9/blob/master/b9run/main.cpp